 - Do a team exercise – What can we as a team Start, Stop, Continue to demonstrate increased adaptability and agility?

-- After a project (or at regular intervals during a project is even better), do a post-mortem with the mindset of setting a new bar for success:
+- Do a Post mortem - analyze the elements of the project after it is finished (or at regular intervals during a project is even better) with the mindset of setting a new bar for success:

 - What worked well?
 OR What is working well?